 Summer in the City

-Cool things to do on hot days when you're based in or around Auckland City
+Cool things to do on hot days in the Auckland CBD

 SWIMMING, PICNICS & BBQS

 The juxtaposition of city, 'burbs and beach that Auckland does so well.
 Dapple shaded parkland drops steeply down from the Parnell Rose Garden to a little beach at Judges Bay.
 There are picnic tables, bbqs and public toilets, a wharf and a couple of pontoons.
 Sunbathing while watching trains go by and helicopters land at the Mechanics Bay Heliport feels urban and a little weird, but in a good way.